noahzgordon/elm-jsonapi/README.md

 elm-jsonapi decodes any JSON API compliant payload and provides helper functions for working with the results.

+This library only provides base functionality for decoding payloads and working with the results.
+A more sophisticated wrapper which includes server negotiation is coming soon!

 ```
 import Http
 import JsonApi exposing (primaryResource)